 - 5.1 Programs can be developed for creative expression, to satisfy personal curiosity, to create new knowledge, or to solve problems (to help people, organizations, or society).

 - 5.2 People write programs to execute algorithms.

 - 5.3 Programming is facilitated by appropriate abstractions.

-At the beginning of a new unit we jump right into an activity - building a small arrangement of LEGO® blocks and then creating text instructions a classmate could follow to construct the same arrangement.
-Groups will then trade instructions to see if they were clear enough to allow reconstruction of the original arrangement.
-The wrap-up discussion is used to highlight the inherent ambiguities of human language and call out the need for the creation of a programming language which leaves no room for interpretation.
+Students write instructions for building a small arrangement of LEGO® blocks and trade with a classmate to see if they can follow them to construct the same arrangement.
+The lesson highlights the inherent ambiguities of human language deriving the need for a well-defined programming language which leaves no room for interpretation.